cbaykam/php-migrations/README.md

 -------------------------

 * With Composer
+	* Add
+		cbaykam/php-migrations
+	To your composer.json file
+		composer.phar install
+* With Git clone or download
 	To install the plugin download it and put it in a sub directory in your project

 Make sure you have the rights to execute the migrate.php Move the config.php.sample to config.php and update the contents with your db credentials.